tashatsar/courses-notes/devops-intro👨‍💻📦.md

 # [Introduction to DevOps](https://www.coursera.org/learn/intro-to-devops)

-👍Pro: amazing lecturers, great course content
+👍Pro: amazing lecturer, great course content

-👎Cons: haven't found any
+👎Cons: couldn't find any

 ⌚Duration: 9 hours

-The key takeaways from the course:
+## The key takeaways from the course:

 🚀Overview of DevOps:
 - DevOps is not it is not just Dev and Ops working together: the importance of cultural change